dart-lang/language/accepted/future-releases/enhanced-enums/feature-specification.md

 It is a **compile-time error** to refer to a declared or default generative constructor of an `enum` declaration in any way, other than:

-* As the target of a redirecting generative constructor of the same `enum`, or
+* As the target of a redirecting generative constructor of the same `enum` declaration, or
 * Implicitly in the enum value declarations of the same `enum`.

 _No-one is allowed to invoke a generative constructor and create another instance of the `enum`.
 That also means that a redirecting *factory* constructor cannot redirect to a generative constructor of an `enum`, and therefore no factory constructor of an `enum` declaration can be `const`, because a `const` factory constructor must redirect to a generative constructor._

 It's a **compile-time error** if the enum declaration contains a static or instance member declaration with the name `values`, or if the superclass or any superinterface of the enum declaration has an interface member named `values`. _A `values` static constant member will be provided for the class, this restriction ensures that there is no conflict with that declaration._

 ## Semantics

-The `Enum` class behaves as if it was declared as:
+The `Enum` class from the `dart:core` library behaves as if it was declared as:

 ```dart
 class Enum {